etienne-projects/wholly-coder-mh-mock-up/README.md

 # Parallax Mock-Up
-The purpose of this mock-up was to create a site with similar features to the ones used on [Michael Hyatt's](https://michaelhyatt.com/) website.
+The purpose of this mock-up was to create a site with similar features to the ones used in [Michael Hyatt's](https://michaelhyatt.com/) website.
 Features such as the parallax background image effect, side navigation menu, etc.

 ## Table of Contents